khalidmesbah/blog-posts/programming-advices.md

 ## explaining is how to measure your understanding

+## break complex problems into small pieces

 ## enjoy the journey

 ## keep it simple

-write simple code
+Write simple code

 ## document it

-document your projects
+Document your projects

 ## focus on work-life balance

 ## understand the business

 ## build side projects

 ## don't switch companies a lot

 ## listen to understand no to argue

 ## don't underestimate tasks